TDG-Platform/docs/ENVI_RXAnomalyDetection.md

 ### Outputs

-The following table lists the ENVI_RXAnomalyDetection task outputs:
+The following table lists all the tasks outputs.

 | Name              | Required | Description                              |
 | ----------------- | :------: | ---------------------------------------- |